PizzaGames/emulio/README.md

 Emulators frontend inspired by EmulationStation but written in a better platform to support better usability and eye candy.

 ## Backlog/Current status
-- [ ] Import all things from emulationstation data, try to be compatible, or have an iport option. - WIP
+- [x] Import all things from emulationstation data, try to be compatible, or have an iport option. - WIP
-  - [ ] Themes - WIP
+  - [x] Themes
   - [x] Gamelist
   - [x] Platforms
 - [x] Import gamelists from generic scrappers
 - [ ] Have a query mechanism, by publisher, by name, custom finders
-- [ ] Reduce startup latency, avoid discovery in start and run in background - WIP
+- [x] Reduce startup latency, avoid discovery in start and run in background
 - [ ] Improve deep searches/updates performance - TODO
 - [ ] Themes from emulationstation support. - WIP
-- [ ] Store all data, information, settings in a much more faster format - WIP
+- [ ] Store all data, information, settings in a much more faster format
-- [ ] Configurations, settings, another things are stored in yaml format to better compreehension and better maintenance - WIP
+- [ ] Configurations, settings, another things are stored in yaml format to better compreehension and better maintenance
 - [ ] Always be a portable mode - WIP
-- [ ] Settings must be done all in GUI and not only in yaml files. - TODO
+- [ ] Settings must be done/configured all in GUI and not only in yaml files. - TODO
 - [ ] libGDX based
   - [ ] Scene2D items
   - [x] Splash Screen